-Brendan Coolsaet is an Assistant Professor in environment and development at Lille Catholic University (France) and a Senior Research Associate at the University of East Anglia (UK).
+Brendan Coolsaet is an Associate Professor of environmental politics and the Director of Master’s Programmes at the European School of Political and Social Sciences (ESPOL Lille, FR) and a member of the Global Environmental Justice research group (University of East Anglia, UK).
 He holds a PhD in Political and Social Sciences from the Université catholique de Louvain (Belgium) on environmental justice and biodiversity conservation.

 His work takes place at the intersection of environmental justice, governance and biodiversity conservation understood in its broadest sense (including biological conservation, ecosystem services management, agrobiodiversity conservation, land-use change, global biodiversity governance, and access and benefit-sharing of genetic resources), and has a strong interdisciplinary focus.

-- Coolsaet B (2016) Towards an agroecology of knowledges: Recognition, cognitive justice and farmers’ autonomy in France.
+- Dawson et al. (2018) Justice and equity: emerging research and policy approaches to address ecosystem service trade-offs In: Ecosystem Services and Poverty Alleviation (Routledge) Coolsaet B (2016) Towards an agroecology of knowledges: Recognition, cognitive justice and farmers’ autonomy in France.
 Journal of Rural Studies 47: 165–171

 - Martin A, Coolsaet B, Corbera E, Dawson N, Fraser J, Lehmann I and Rodriguez I (2016) Justice and Conservation: the need to incorporate recognition.
 Biological Conservation 197: 254-261.